-The Buffet Filled With Hydrangea To Welcom Fall
+The Buffet Filled With Hydrangea To Welcome Fall

 An antique French crate is overflowing with hydrangea for more natural décor.
-Dry hydranges and vine pumpkins add a rustic touch.
-An old shutter has a dry orange wreath I share .
-By the way, this is easy to make and works through the winter months.
+Dry hydrangeas and vine pumpkins add a rustic touch.
+An old shutter has a dry orange wreath I share.
+This is easy to make and works through the winter months.

 Pumpkins Add Natural Touches In The Dining Room

 Ordinarily, I spread pumpkins around our home.
 However, this year I have my pumpkins as a centerpiece on the dining room table.
 This adds natural décor to the dining room.
-Besides there is dry hydranges, walnuts, pine cones and dry artichokes.
+Besides, there are dry hydrangeas, walnuts, pine cones, and dry artichokes.
 Additionally, bark tea light holders cast a soft glow.

 Adding another element of nature is my acorn wreath hanging from a door.
 On the small mantle is a canvas here I share how to apply reverse transfers from vintage graphics.

-Lastly Fall Decor Added To A Corner In The Dining Room
+Lastly Fall Decor Added To The Dining Room

-Lastly, a lantern adds more natrual decor. with natural walnuts.
+Lastly, a lantern adds more natural decor. with natural walnuts.
 Again, decorating with nature is inexpensive and easy.
 A straw wreath holds a large wooden acorn.

 I hope my tour displaying natural decor inspires you to think about adding these pieces to your home.
-Remeber you only have to look outsside your window and to the grocery store.
-Nature is free, easy and adds warmth.
+Remember you only have to look outside your window and to the grocery store.
+Nature is free, easy, and adds warmth.

 Now please visit Libbie from A Life Unfolding to see her cozy fall bedroom.
 I know it will be beautiful.